The Chaperone (Seinfeld): Production

 Andy Ackerman made his Seinfeld debut with this episode, coming on when the show was already an established success.
 He recalled being in awe of the show's creators and feeling "like a kid in a candy store."
 The episode also introduced the character of Justin Pitt, Elaine's new employer.
 Though he was originally intended as a one-off character, and the episode implies that Elaine will quit or be fired following the end, after production was finished Larry David asked Julia Louis-Dreyfus (the actress playing Elaine) how she felt about Pitt being Elaine's employer for the long term.
+Writers Tom Gammill and Max Pross planned to use this premise to write scenes in season six where Elaine encounters high society, though this idea ultimately went unused.

 The show originated as a script by Bill Masters and Bob Shaw called "The Birds"; Larry David wrote a second draft of the story, which was used as the shooting script.

 The locker room scenes were filmed at Angel Stadium in Anaheim, California during late July 1994, when the New York Yankees were actually in town for a series against the then-California Angels.
 A studio set populated with numerous extras served as Yankee Stadium.